Call our licensed insurance agents (TTY 711)

 Key Takeaways

 • Medicare Part AMedicare Part A is hospital insurance, which covers the care you receive while admitted to a hospital, skilled nursing facility, or other inpatient facility.
 Medicare Part A is part of Original Medicare. does not have a premiumA premium is a fee you pay to your insurance company for health plan coverage.
-This is usually a monthly cost. cost for enrollees who have worked for at least 10 years.
+This is usually a monthly cost. for enrollees who have worked for at least 10 years.

 • Medicare Part BMedicare Part B is medical insurance that covers Medicare-approved services — such as medically necessary treatment and preventive services — and certain other costs, like durable medical equipment.
-Medicare Part B is part of Original Medicare. premiums for 2024 start at $174.70 and increase depending on your income.
+Medicare Part B is part of Original Medicare. premiums for 2025 start at $185 and increase depending on your income.
 Not enrolling on time can increase your premium amount.

 • Medicare Part A and Part B cover most of your healthcareHealthcare is the industry dedicated to maintaining or improving health and well-being. services (hospital and medical).
 You can add a Medicare Part D prescription drug plan and a Medicare Supplement (Medigap) plan to help with the costs not covered by Original MedicareOriginal Medicare is a fee-for-service health insurance program available to Americans aged 65 and older and some individuals with disabilities.
 Original Medicare is provided by the federal government and is made up of two parts: Part A (hospital insurance) and Part B (medical insurance). .